U.S. dietary supplement shares whipsawed by Justice Dept. announcement

-NEW YORK (Reuters) - Shares of dietary supplement retailers tumbled in heavy trading volume on Tuesday, spurring a surge in options hedging activity for those stocks even though fears they would be mentioned in a U.S. Department of Justice lawsuit did not materialize.
+NEW YORK, Nov 17 (Reuters) - Shares of dietary supplement retailers tumbled in heavy trading volume on Tuesday, spurring a surge in options hedging activity for those stocks even though fears they would be mentioned in a U.S. Department of Justice lawsuit did not materialize.

 GNC Holdings’ shares tumbled as much as 27.1 percent to hit their lowest in four years, but closed 6.4 percent lower at $29.07.
 Daily volume was the largest ever according to Reuters data.